 Kevin Mejia was born and raised in Colombia, at nineteen he came to the States to study acting.
 He completed the Hagen Core training at HB Studio, and later attended Atlantic Acting School.
 Theater: Balm In Gilead, Lady From The Sea, Beach Trip, The Visit, Antigone.
 He will be directing Floor Five Theater Company’s C5 show zounds!
 He is grateful to his family and friends for all their support!

 Sofia Mirpuri is a NYC based actress and producer from Lisbon, Portugal.
 A graduate of The Atlantic Acting School Full-Time Conservatory, she is a founding member of Five Floor Theatre Company.
-Sofia is currently producing and starring in “Six Degrees of Kevin Bacon”, an international indie feature produced between Europe and U.S. Dynamic and relentless, Sofia invested in her acting training from a young age.
+Sofia is currently producing and starring in “Tales From The Rabbit Hole – A Curious Kitsch Novel”, an international indie feature produced between Europe and U.S. Dynamic and relentless, Sofia invested in her acting training from a young age.
 Her stage experience with classic and contemporary work has provided her with the skillset to work in several national tv shows and commercials in Portugal.
 Sofia then pursued her passion for TV and Film production in a competitive internship as an assistant producer in one of the most prominent TV production companies in Portugal, Plural Enterteinment SA.
 Recent acting credits in theatre include The Visit (Dir.
 Taylor Reynolds), Postmark The Night (Dir.
 Kimille Howard), and zounds!
 (Dir.
 Kevin Mejia).
 Sofia is committed to the continual investment in her career in film, TV and theatre, in both the US and Europe.

 Turner Morehead is a member of Atlantic Conservatory Class of 2018.
 He is actively pursuing experiences in acting, writing, and directing.
 While attending the Atlantic Acting School, Turner acted in The Visit & Wolf Play.
 He also directed, produced, and performed in an abridged version of The Night of the Iguana and Yerma.
 Turner received his B.A. in Theatre Performance from High Point University ’13.
 During his time at High Point, he acted in productions of Picnic, Our Town, The Dining Room, Twelfth Night, Throughly Modern Millie, Kiss Me Kate and Urinetown.
 He was nominated for the Irene Ryan Scholarship for his performance as Andrew Aguecheek in Twelfth Night.
 Turner furthered his acting training at the Annoyance Theater Improv program in Chicago.
 His acting credits in Chicago include Warner in Legally Blonde, Barrel in Urinetown, and Chad in All Shook Up.